Madmatt22790/halo_light_tutorial_part_1/tutorial3.md

 If you havent completed the two tutorials yet then do so before starting this one.

-In this part of the tutorial we will be adding a function to set the time manually using the buttons on the micro:setBrightness
+In this part of the tutorial we will be adding a function to set the time manually using the buttons on the microBit

 ## Step 1
 First we need to create a variable that stores a Boolean.